leochung/sudoku-nancy/README.md

 ## Technologies are used for this project

-This project is built with Lovable leveragin the technologies below:
+This project is built with Lovable leveraging the technologies below:

 - Vite
 - TypeScript